subham-paul/Weather-App/README.md

 # Weather App

 ## Introduction
 This is a Weather App built using HTML, CSS, and Javascript.
 It allows users to search for the current weather conditions of a particular city.
 The app utilizes the OpenWeatherMap API to retrieve real-time weather data.
+Here you can also search any city name then find their data.
+This website is hosted by Netlify webservice.

 ## Demo
 [weatherApp.webm](https://user-images.githubusercontent.com/52645265/231943047-4a5539e5-0c9c-43c5-ad2e-19b537f8b073.webm)